Do you want to learn why Database backups are different from file backups? Click HERE to find out.

-Best practice for Database and Storage Pool disks
+Best practice for IBM Spectrum Protect Storage Pool disks

-Use fast, low latency disks for the Database, use SSD if you can afford it.
-Avoid the slower internal disks included by default in most AIX servers, and avoid consumer grade PATA/SATA disks.
-Use faster disks for the Active Logs too.
+The type of disk you use can make a difference for some pools.
+Use faster disks for the Active Logs, use SSD if you can afford it.
+Avoid the slower internal disks included by default in most AIX servers, and avoid consumer grade PATA/SATA disks too.
 Do not mix active logs with disks containing the DB, archive logs, or system files such as page or swap space.
 Slower disks for archive logs and failover archive logs can be used, if needed.

 If you use RAID, then define all your LUNs with the same size and type.
 Don't mix 4+1 RAID5 and 4+2 RAID6 together.
 RAID10 will outperform RAID5 for heavy write workloads, but costs twice as much.
 RAID1 is good for active logs.